jundalisay/sp/content/en/faqs/superphysics.md

 <!-- , innate, abstract, aethereal, or spiritual ideas  -->

 {{< l a="Superphysics" >}}
 Yes.
 All cultures have similar a belief in another type of reality, and of a Supreme Being that administers that reality as well as ours.
-We use their data to test that reality and that Being.
+Modern science discards such information as imaginary or hallucinations, instead of studying the consitency or inconsistency of the data.
+But Superphysics embraces that data to test that reality and that Being.
 {{< /l >}}